TrackPolitics logoTrackPolitics

 Financial Interests

-The MP has declared financial interests, including donations and other support (including loans) related to activities as an MP (nine entries) and one miscellaneous entry.
+The MP has ten declared financial interests: nine entries for donations and other support (including loans) for activities as an MP, and one miscellaneous entry.

 Generated 21 February 2026